osmosis-labs/osmosis/CONTRIBUTING.md

 4. Create a branch and name it appropriately.
 5. Work on only one major change in one pull request.
 6. Make sure all tests are passing locally.
-7. Next, rince and repeat the following:
+7. Next, rinse and repeat the following:

     1. Commit your changes.
 Write a simple, straightforward commit message.
 To learn more, see [How to Write a Git Commit Message](https://chris.beams.io/posts/git-commit/).
     2. Push your changes to your remote fork.
 To add your remote, you can copy/paste the following: